FindMySchool LogoFindMySchool

 The January 2023 Ofsted inspection reported that pupils feel safe and supported, with effective safeguarding arrangements and robust partnerships with external agencies.
 Leaders prioritise character education alongside academic learning, integrating discussion of health, wellbeing and British values throughout the curriculum.
 The school culture emphasises mutual respect and personal responsibility, particularly through the Ready, Respectful, Responsible framework embedded in daily interactions.

 GCSE results place the academy in a challenging position in England.
-The attainment 8 score of 40.4 sits below the England average, and the school ranks 3,208 out of approximately 4,593 secondary schools in England (FindMySchool ranking).
-This puts Ormiston Shelfield in the bottom 40% of schools in England, or the lower 40% of schools in England Approximately 33% of students achieved grade 5 or above in English and Mathematics combined, compared to the England average closer to 40%.
-Progress 8 data shows minus 0.49, indicating pupils make less progress than expected given their starting points at Key Stage 2, though this metric varies significantly by year group and cohort composition.
+The Attainment 8 score of 38.4 sits below the stronger national profiles, and the school ranks 2,784th of 3,895 in England for GCSE academic outcomes (FindMySchool ranking).
+This puts Ormiston Shelfield in the lower part of the national distribution.
+Approximately 25.8% of students achieved grade 5 or above in English and mathematics combined.
+Progress 8 data shows -0.49, indicating pupils make less progress than expected given their starting points at Key Stage 2, though this metric varies significantly by year group and cohort composition.

-The English Baccalaureate (EBacc) remains a notable challenge, with only 3% of pupils pursuing this qualification, well below the England average of around 41%.
+The English Baccalaureate (EBacc) remains a notable challenge, with 12% of pupils entered for EBacc.
 This reflects both the school's intake profile and deliberate curricular choices, with emphasis instead on a broad but flexible GCSE suite that permits meaningful choice in Key Stage 4.

-The picture changes substantially at sixth form.
-A-level results are markedly stronger than GCSE outcomes suggest, indicating either internal progression filters or effective teaching strategies at Key Stage 5.
-Data shows 57% of A-level entries achieving grades A*-B, compared to the England average of 47%.
-Individual grade breakdown reveals 10% achieving A*, 14% achieving A, and 33% achieving B grades.
-These figures place the sixth form in the middle 35% of schools in England for A-level performance, ranking 788 in England (FindMySchool ranking).
+The picture changes somewhat at sixth form.
+A-level results are stronger than GCSE outcomes suggest, indicating either internal progression filters or effective teaching strategies at Key Stage 5.
+Data shows 40% of A-level entries achieving grades A*-B. Individual grade breakdown reveals 0% achieving A*, 10% achieving A, and 30% achieving B grades.
+These figures place the sixth form 1,860th of 2,549 in England for A-level academic performance (FindMySchool ranking).

 England ranks and key metrics (where available)